TAKZOBYE/Homework_Codecamp_6/Git/Video 3 Lab 3 Merge/README.md

-# Git Video 3 Lab 3 / Merge
+# Git Video 3 Lab 2 / Branch

-# This is Branch Develop
+## This is Brach Develop